IlkerDEMIR-s/PhishingTestingProject/README.md

 ## Login Details

 #### Admin
-Username: admin
+Username: Admin

-Password: admin+123456
+Password: Admin+123456

-## Screenshots
+## Some Screenshots From The Platform

 #### Home Page